aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 - _Description_

-When a long CLI with multiple option needs to be built, use a pure J2 logic and then print
+When a long CLI with multiple options needs to be built, use a pure J2 logic and then print

 - _Example_